 This is common when overloading or selecting the wrong temperature settings upon cycle selection.
 Time can be added by pressing the start button.
 Be sure to remove the lint buildup in the dryer screen before starting the dry cycle.

 - The washer turned my clothes pink or blue.Did you separate out dark and color clothes?
-Colors, if not separated, will "bleed" on to other clothes.
+Colors, if not separated, can "bleed" on to other clothes.

 - What should I do if the washer is flooding?